DFHack/dfhack/docs/plugins/getplants.rst

     This leads to some shrubs being designated when they shouldn't be, causing a plant gatherer to walk there and do nothing (except clearing the designation).
 See :issue:`1479` for details.

-    The implementation another known deficiency: it's incapable of detecting that raw definitions that specify a seed extraction reaction for the structural part but has no other use for it cannot actually yield any seeds, as the part is never used (parts of :bug:`6940`, e.g. Red Spinach), even though DF collects it, unless there's a workshop reaction to do it (which there isn't in vanilla).